mvolfik/mvolfik.github.io/src/pages/index.md

 I do a lot of different things:

-- I'm just finishing my Bc. degree in Computer Science at Charles University in Prague
+- I have just finished my Bc. degree in Computer Science at Charles University in Prague
-- In fall 2024, I also took up a Bachelor's programme in Danish and Finnish philology at the Faculty of Arts
-  - As a part of these studies, I'm doing an internship at the Czech Embassy in Copenhagen from July to December 2025
 - I worked part-time as a Node.js engineer at the Czech startup [Apify](https://apify.com), right now I'm on a break to focus on the internship
 - I'm volunteering as an organizer of [Protab](https://protab.cz), a camp for high-schoolers interested in computer science
 - I'm a big fan of riding a bike as a means of transport.
 Fix your bike at [Bike Kitchen](https://www.facebook.com/bikekitchenpraha), read news about urbanism at [Městem na kole](https://mestemnakole.cz/), or join us for a little bit of non-violent activism at [Critical Mass](https://www.facebook.com/prazska.cyklopoezie)